Akram-ch/Jumbo_Mana_technical_test/Readme.md

  * The **observation space** is a Discrete space of 12x12 to represent the matrix

-* max_moves: the maximum number of moves the agent is allowed to make before the turn ends

 **reset()**:
 *   The player and agent are placed randomly on the grid
 *   The goal state is the position behind the player in relation to the agent.